Almarie Stander

 To protect these individuals, the European Union (EU) has taken measures to define and protect personal data.
 The General Data Protection Regulation (GDPR) came into effect on May 25, 2018 and impacts anyone that uses personal data of EU residents.
 The GDPR seems to be the gold standard since it protects the data privacy of EU citizens and residents no matter where in the world the company using that data is located.
 Since then, various countries have set up similar legislation, such as the California Consumer Privacy Act (CCPA) in the United States, the Lei Geral de Prote o de Dados Pessoais (LGPD) in Brazil, and the Protection of Personal Information Act (POPIA) in South Africa.
 These laws impose fines for non-compliance and data breaches.

-Snappy, CEO of Snaplet, dreams about pie and loses his PII (personally identifiable information).
+Snappy, cute Snaplet cat mascot, dreams about pie and loses his PII (personally identifiable information).

 Pie VS. PII